How to spend a perfect day in Port Arthur, TX, year-round.

 Address: 2701 Procter St. Free admission.

 Our Lady of Guadalupe Catholic Church & Shrine

-A beautiful dedication of a 17-foot-high bronze statue of Our Lady of Guadalupe that offer Sunday Masses and a Saturday Vigil.
+A beautiful dedication of a 17-foot-high bronze statue of Our Lady of Guadalupe that offers Sunday Masses and a Saturday Vigil.

 Address: 3648 S Sgt.
 Lucian Adams